Previous dayMarch 20, 2026Next day

 5.4 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.5 earthquake 55 km S of Whites City, New Mexico at 18:01 UTC on March 20, 2026.
-This event falls inside the aftershock decay of a nearby magnitude 3.0 earthquake that occurred about 15 hours earlier.
-At a depth of 5.4 km, the event was shallow crustal.
+Reports of a magnitude 2.5 earthquake 55 km S of Whites City, New Mexico came in on March 20, 2026 at 18:01 UTC.
+It arrived roughly 15 hours after a larger magnitude 3.0 mainshock in the same 20 km area, placing it within the typical aftershock window.
+This was a shallow crustal earthquake, focused at 5.4 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 31.676°N, -104.396°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 31.676°, -104.396°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-20